Western Australian Academy of Performing Arts offers Puppetry Training to Students

 “Through their work with Spare Parts, our students will become more visual storytellers who understand the power of the image and metaphor in performance as well as the power of the word.
 Puppetry is evolving in all kinds of interesting ways in contemporary theatre and performance.
 We are so lucky to have a company like Spare Parts here on our door-step, and I look forward to building on this exciting partnership in the future.”

-Now in it’s third year, the Bachelor of Performing Arts students devised and performed a show Sleep under the direction of Michael Barlow.
+Now in it’s third year, the Bachelor of Performing Arts students are currently devising and will be performing the show Sleep under the direction of Michael Barlow.

 Last year Spare Parts Puppet Theatre partnered with Curtin University to devise and perform The Secret in the Wings at Spare Parts Puppet Theatre.